tprrt/blog/content/2024-08-06_secure-boot-with-ahab-on-imx93.rst

    Lifecycle: 0x00000020, OEM closed
    No Events Found!

-Until *OEM Open* appears in the status, the device is not secured and can still execute unsigned bootloaders or those signed with invalid keys.
+As long as *OEM Open* appears in the status, the device is not secured and can still execute unsigned bootloaders or those signed with invalid keys.

 Conclusion